Techtonica/curriculum/react-js/react.md

 **Participants will be able to:**
 - Explain the Pros and Cons of using React instead of other tools, like jQuery.
 - Create a simple React Component.
-- Hook up user actions to state changes in the UI.

 ### Specific Things to Learn
 - Why React?